SectorLabs/django-localized-fields/README.rst

 .. image:: https://badge.fury.io/py/django-localized-fields.svg
     :target: https://pypi.python.org/pypi/django-localized-fields

 ``django-localized-fields`` is an implementation of a field class for Django models that allows the field's value to be set in multiple languages.
-It does this by utilizing the ``hstore`` type (PostgreSQL specific), which is available as ``models.HStoreField`` in Django 1.10.
+It does this by utilizing the ``hstore`` type (PostgreSQL specific), which is available as ``models.HStoreField`` since Django 1.10.

-This package requires Python 3.5 or newer, Django 1.10 or newer and PostgreSQL 9.6 or newer.
+This package requires Python 3.5 or newer, Django 1.11 or newer and PostgreSQL 9.6 or newer.

 Installation
 ------------